cwegscheid08/knight_work/README.md

 For this project I will need a few classes.
 A board class, which will build the board as well as hold the piece location.
 It will also need a knight class which will contain the way the piece moves as well as build a binary tree of the possible moves available to the piece based on it's location.

+## WORKING THOUGHTS

+In preperation for the upcoming chess project, I am also creating a GamePiece class which will be the parent class to the Knight class.
+This will limit the amount to require in the Board class and will make it easier to create extra game pieces later on.

 ### CLASSES